Bryan Reynolds Player Props: Pirates vs. Rays

 Rays Pitching Rankings

-- Rays pitchers combine to give up the fewest home runs in baseball (19 total, 0.6 per game).
+- Rays pitchers combine to give up the first-fewest home runs in baseball (20 total, 0.6 per game).

-- McClanahan (5-0) takes the mound for the Rays in his seventh start of the season.
-He has a 2.12 ERA in 34 2/3 innings pitched, with 42 strikeouts.
+- Eflin gets the start for the Rays, his fifth of the season.
+He is 3-0 with a 3.00 ERA and 21 strikeouts in 21 2/3 innings pitched.

-- In his last time out on Thursday, the left-hander threw five innings against the Chicago White Sox, allowing two earned runs while surrendering five hits.
+- The righty's last time out came on Friday against the Chicago White Sox, when he went five innings, surrendering two earned runs while allowing six hits.

+- The 29-year-old has put up an ERA of 3.00, with 9 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .256 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.